 Hotel Boulderado Guest Rooms & Suites

-Staying in one of the Hotel Bouldero’s historical guest rooms or suites would be like stepping back to the Victorian era.
+Staying in one of the Hotel Bouldero’s historical guest rooms or suites would be like stepping back to the end of the Victorian era.
 Each of these rooms and suites is elegantly decorated with polished cherry wood furnishings and turn-of-the-century-style decor.

 If staying in a historical room is not your thing, you may prefer the more modern North Wing, an expansion constructed in the 1980s.
-The North Wing guest rooms (including all of the hotel’s accessible rooms) are outfitted with contemporary furnishings while maintaining the hotel’s sophisticated, stately vibe.
+The North Wing guest rooms, which includes all of the hotel’s accessible rooms, are outfitted with modern-day furnishings while maintaining the hotel’s sophisticated, stately vibe.

-Though this historical hotel dates back to the early 20th century, the amenities are designed for today’s traveler.
+Although this historical hotel dates back to the early 1900s, the amenities are designed for today’s traveler.
 All 160 guest rooms and suites have air conditioning, Wi-Fi, laptop-friendly workspaces, flat-screen TVs, mini fridges, Aveda bath products, plush robes, and coffee/tea makers.

 Dining at Hotel Boulderado